forester-bt/forester/docs/src/definitions.md

 # Tree definition

 The tree definition denotes a part of the tree (so-called subtree) that defines an independent description and can
-- have the input parametersand accept arguments including other trees definitions
+- have the input parameters and accept arguments including other trees definitions
 - invoke other tree definitions and get invoked by others (except `root`)

 There are the following types of the definitions: